sumitnathtiwari/Parkinglot/readme.md

 5.Assumed filepath must be provided and file must exist else the system will give warning as well as throw error and halt the execution of the program.

-6.Since no output provided in case no vehicle present the system will output "No vehicle present for the given age"
+6.Since no output provided in case no vehicle present the system will output "No vehicle present for the given age"(commented out as per output file now it will only print new line)

 7.Assumed all the commands specified must be in proper format else system will give warning